ncagle/DNS-over-HTTPS/Hyper.md

 ## October 30, 2020

 - I can run curl's test case 1 with CH!
-I only modified it slightly to use lowercase headers and CRLF newlines for the response headers.
+I only modified it slightly to use CRLF newlines for the response headers.
 - With Sean's new updates and a cleanup of my code, I got rid of the memory leaks when I run my test command line with CH against my local Apache.
 Success!
 - I made use of the new API to extract the HTTP version from the response.
 Used to create the status-line to send in the first header callback